Step Back in Time: Exploring the village of Kilmacthomas

 Accommodation

-Kilmacthomas has a range of accommodation options, from traditional bed and breakfasts to self-catering cottages.
-Unusual unique accomodation types such as Comeragh Pods nestled into the foothills of the Comeragh Mountains with Jacuzzi and Spa facilities or the quaint old timely Heaney’s cottage in the heart of Kilmacthomas village.
+Kilmacthomas has a range of accommodation options, from traditional bed and breakfasts to self-catering cottages all listed on AirBnB.
+Unusual unique accomodation types such as Comeragh Pods nestled into the foothills of the Comeragh Mountains with Jacuzzi and Spa facilities or maybe the quaint old timely Heaney’s cottage in the heart of Kilmacthomas village.
+Kents guesthouse is situated on the main street in Kilmacthomas and a great homely location to base yourself.

 Conclusion